Chapter 06: Horticulture in Gardens

 "This particular plant is lacking a nutrient that is vital to its ewer production: silicate.
 All of our ewer plants, including some cousins over here—" Tals'Hayun gestured to a cluster of pink and orange ewer plants, oblong pods that puckered to a cup a meter high— "have thrived under the protection of the thick maple-beech canopy overhead.
 But moisture was not the only thing this glass ewer plant needed.
 I managed to undertreat this singular plant in my fertilizer application five months ago, and now we've run out.
 Monsoons have cut off silicate shipments from Toluwaka this year."

-Hayun's forehead folded into a mass of wrinkles, their eyes shining wide with delight.
-“Well, this is quite the specific product to barter for.
-If you made a request on the bounty board, I’d expect it to be fulfilled by next spring.”
+Hayun's forehead folded into a mass of wrinkles, the eyes underneath shining wide with delight.
+"This is quite the specific product to barter for.
+If you made a request on the bounty board, I'd expect it to be fulfilled by next spring."

-“Spring?”
-Jhun interjected.
-Then, more meekly, “That would be too late.”
+"Spring!?"
+Jhun exclaimed.
+Then, more meekly, "That would be too late."

-“Yes.
-We’ve faced issues with all of our traditional supply lines: The Silverglades themselves are prohibited right now–” Felix nearly interjected, his face the image of confusion– “Zydrean terrasilicates would work fine, but at about ten times the cost, and a waste anyway; silicate powder from koskema colonies are at record low numbers in the Blackwoods; diatomite in Rudwater Bay only blooms in the spring; and volcanic ash from the mountains has, of course, not been found in a zyuga.”
+"Yes.
+We've faced issues with all of our traditional supply lines: The Silverglades themselves are prohibited right now—" Felix harumphed at that, his face the image of confusion— "Zydrean terrasilicates would work fine, but at about ten times the cost, and a waste anyway; silicate powder from koskema colonies are at record low numbers in the Blackwoods; diatomite in Rudwater Bay only blooms in the spring; and volcanic ash from the mountains has, of course, not been found in a zyuga."

-The few remaining students around them took their cue to move on, as Jhun might have, if Tals’Hayun wasn’t looking at him and Felix so expectantly.
+The four remaining students around them took this list of impossible solutions as a cue to move on, as Jhun might have, if Tals'Hayun weren't looking at him and Felix so expectantly.

 Jhun exchanged a nervous glance with Felix.
 The master gardener didn't seem to appreciate how hopeless they made this all seem.